Acylindrical hyperbolicity of cubical small-cancellation groups: Triangles in cubical small cancellation groups

 If $R_0,R_{n}$ are vertically degenerate, then $D$ is a \emph{ladder}.
-(A padded ladder is thus a special case of what Jankiewicz calls a \emph{generalized ladder} in~\cite{Jankiewicz}, while the definition of ladder given here is equivalent to that in~\cite{Wise:QCH}). \end{defn}
+(A padded ladder is a special case of what Jankiewicz calls a \emph{generalized ladder} in~\cite{Jankiewicz}; the definition of ladder here is equivalent to that in~\cite[Definition 3.42]{Wise:QCH}). \end{defn}

-We require the following three crucial facts, due to Wise~\cite{Wise:QCH}.
+We require the following three crucial facts, due to Wise.
 These are tailored to our specific situation; the statements in~\cite{Wise:QCH} are more general.
-(That the cubical $C'(\frac{1}{12})$ condition suffices to make a cubical presentation ``small-cancellation'' in the sense required in the following theorems can be seen by tracing through various computations in~\cite[Section 3]{Wise:QCH} or consulting the list of examples in Section~3.p of~\cite{Wise:QCH}.)

-\begin{thm}[Ladder theorem] Let $\langle X\mid\{Y_i\}\rangle$ be a cubical $C'(\frac{1}{12})$ presentation.
+\begin{thm}[Ladder theorem] Let $\langle X\mid\{Y_i\}_{i\in\mathcal I}\rangle$ be a cubical $C'(\frac{1}{12})$ presentation.
 Let $D\to X^*$ be a minimal disc diagram such that the corresponding rectified diagram has exactly two positively-curved cells along $\boundary_pD$.
 Then $D$ is a ladder. \end{thm}